Configuring webMethods.io MFT Settings

 Template for password email Email template for the password creation alert.

-You can configure the following server variables in your password email template:
+Configure the following server variables in your password email template:

 • {firstName}: First name of the user.